 I started tutoring when I was in high school helping out other students in my school.
 During this time, I was asked to substitute for a preschool teacher, and that is when I fell in love with teaching.
-Since then, I have never stopped teaching, working as a tutor and/or a language teacher.
-After graduating in Education at a Brazilian University and before moving to the United States, I owned and directed a tutoring school for five years.
+Since then, I have never stopped teaching, working as a tutor and/or as a language teacher.
+After graduating in Education at a Brazilian University and, before moving to the United States, I owned and directed a tutoring school for five years.

 Math is my favorite subject, and I have always had a passion for learning foreign languages.
-I have studied English since I was eight years old followed by German and then Spanish.
+I have studied English since I was eight years old, followed by German and then Spanish.
 Living in Houston for 15 years, I really improved "my" Spanish.
-During these years, I have taught Portuguese to foreigners in several language schools including the Accelerated Learning Program at the University of Houston.
+During these years, I have taught Portuguese to foreigners in several language schools, including the Accelerated Learning Program at the University of Houston.

 Other than teaching, I love playing tennis, cycling, enjoying the outdoors, and traveling, so I can visit new places and get to know new cultures.

 I am an enthusiastic and positive thinking person.
 I love to help students overcome their difficulties and become more confident and happier.

 Education & Certification

 Undergraduate Degree: Univeristy of Minas Gerais, Brazil - Bachelor in Arts, Education

 Graduate Degree: University of Houston-Clear Lake - Master of Arts, Multicultural studies